Select. Submit. Protect.

 How to learn about each project: For each project below, click on the photo to learn more about the effort, including an overview of the project, what TCA staff are saying about the effort, and the intended impact.
 You can access the project’s application from here as well.
 Please note that all information is confidential – please do not share it with others.
 Once you decide which projects you want to select, click the heart icon on the bottom left, and once you are done, click Submit Ballot.

 Your vote here drives change out there.
-So go ahead—help protect the wild places and communities you love by selecting your top 10 projects from the full list of 20 options below.
-In each cycle, TCA funds approximately 12-18 projects, based on available funds and your votes.
-Employee votes will be aggregated into one ballot per company and final decisions will be announced in September 2024.
+So go ahead—help protect the wild places and communities you love by selecting your top 10 projects from the full list of 30 options below.
+TCA aims to fund approximately 20-25 projects, based on available funds and your votes.
+Employee votes will be aggregated into one ballot per company and final decisions will be announced in June 2025.

 If you would like to see additional information about any project or if you have questions, please contact us at kim@conservationalliance.com.